 Most companies that begin as start-ups end up failing during the initial few years due to various reasons like poor management or less investment.
 But with the right set of products and services, efficient operation and execution as well as strong leadership, few of them set a benchmark and go on to become the next big success story.
-Take for example – Zomato, Ola cabs, Paytm – all of which have blossomed into industry leaders in their own segment.
+Take for example – Ola, Oyo, Paytm – all of which have blossomed into industry leaders in their own segment.

 So, it brings us to the most important question, which is the trickiest element that all start-ups face and manage to fully control?
 Is it the product or the timing?
 Or maybe both?
 Well, the answer to this is getting the right product out at the right time.